Updated October 2010

 Brief Development |

-Planning for practice |
+Planning for Practice |

-Outcome Development & Evaluation |
+Outcome Development and Evaluation |

-Achievement Objectives
+Achievement Objective

 - Describe the nature of an intended outcome, explaining how it addresses the need or opportunity.
 Describe the key attributes that enable development and evaluation of an outcome.